GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 }
 ```

-#### Enumeration definitions
+### Enumeration definitions

-The definition of an enumeration data type is done by using the attribute *enumeration* to define a list of available/allowed values for the type.
+An enumeration data type is defined using the attribute *enumeration* to define a list of available/allowed values for the data type.
-SpecIF supports enumeration with multiple selection, so more than one value of an enumeration can be selected in a SpecIF-property.
+SpecIF supports enumeration with multiple selection, so more than one value of an enumeration can be selected in a SpecIF property.
 This is expressed by setting the JOSN-attribute *multiple*.
 If it is set to *true*, multiple selection is allowed.